 For all those who use Google Duo, here’s good news.
 You can now leave video messages when somebody misses or declines your call on the duo.
 The feature new Google Duo update allows users to leave voicemail-style selfie videos.
-The message can be recorded up to 30 seconds, and will automatically disappear after a day.
-The message is downloadable and the recipients can also call back.
+The message can be recorded for up to 30 seconds and will automatically disappear after a day.
+The message is downloadable, and the recipients can also call back.

-To play the received message- messages will be showcased on the contact’s name, just tap play.
+To play the received message- messages will be showcased on the contact’s name; just tap play.
 You can even download, delete or call back the person if you want.
-Google confirms that all messages are end-to-end encrypted and that the update will start rolling out to Android and iOS and that all users worldwide should see it within the next few days.
+Google confirms that all messages are end-to-end encrypted, that the update will start rolling out to Android and iOS and that all users worldwide should see it within the next few days.